erwin/nvcd/README.md

-# nvcd
-NeoVim nvChad in Docker (also works
+# nvcd: NeoVim nvChad in Docker